-- A classification seniority group as per Clause 11,5 will be established for the new game. - Training will be offered as per Clause 12.5.
+(1) Training will be offered as per Clause 12.5.
 Recognition of the new game will require successful completion of the training, and or table test.

-- 3. Members are limited to being recognized for five games (Clause 25.4) excluding premium games; therefore, if five game dealers want to be trained on the new game they must elect to drop one of the five games they are currently recognized and qualified for.
-A choice of the game(s) that are available to drop will be determined by the Employer. - The new game will be added to Clause 25.4.
+(2) Members are limited to being recognized for six games (Clause 25.4) excluding premium games; therefore, if six game dealers want to be trained on the new game they must elect to drop one of the six games they are currently recognized and qualified for.
+A choice of the game(s) that are available to drop will be determined by the Employer.

+(3) The new game will be added to Clause 25.4.

-MEMORANDUM OF AGREEMENT 5 Scheduling of Shifts Committee
+MEMORANDUM OF AGREEMENT 5 Serving it Right